minio/docs/source/minio-cli/minio-mc-admin/mc-admin-groups.rst

       deployment.
 Use :mc-cmd:`mc admin user list` to review the available users on the deployment.

-.. mc-cmd:: mc admin group info
+.. mc-cmd:: info
    :fullpath:

-   Returns details for the group on the target deployment, such as all :ref:`users <minio-auth-authz-users>` with membership in the group and the assigned :ref:`policies <minio-auth-authz-pbac-policies>`.
+   Returns details for the group on the target deployment, such as all :ref:`users <minio-users>` with membership in the group and the assigned :ref:`policies <minio-policy>`.
 The command has the following syntax:

    .. code-block:: shell